 cd command or the

 If you find you cannot avoid placing

-See Use isdeployed Functions To Execute Deployment-Specific Code Paths for
+isdeployed.
+See Use isdeployed Functions To Execute Deployment-Specific Code Paths for details.

 For example, you find it unavoidable to use

-you specify when and what is compiled and executed.
+isdeployed, you specify when and what is packaged and

 Partition your code into design-time and run-time code sections:

 Design-time code is code that is currently evolving.
 Almost all code goes through a phase of perpetual rewriting, debugging, and optimization.
-In some toolboxes, such as the Neural Network Toolbox product, the code goes through a period of self-training as it reacts to various data permutations and patterns.
+In some toolboxes, such as the Deep Learning Toolbox product, the code goes through a period of self-training as it reacts to various data permutations and patterns.
 Such code is almost never designed to be deployed.

 Run-time code, on the other hand, has solidified or become stable—it is in a finished state and is ready to be deployed by the end user.